A perfect balance of textures and flavors, this sweet potato salad features shaved Brussels sprouts, roasted sweet

 - Wash and dice the sweet potatoes.
 In a bowl, combine the potatoes with 1 ½ tablespoons olive oil, ½ teaspoon kosher salt, and fresh ground pepper; mix to combine.
 Roast for about 25 to 30 minutes until tender.

-- Make the dressing: in a small canning jar or bowl, combine ⅓ cup olive oil, ¼ cup balsamic vinegar, ¼ teaspoon kosher salt, and fresh ground pepper.
+- Make the dressing: in a medium bowl, whisk together 6 tablespoons olive oil, balsamic vinegar, ¼ teaspoon kosher salt, and fresh ground pepper.
 Place the top on the jar and shake vigorously to combine (or whisk vigorously in the bowl).

 - To serve, place Brussels sprouts shavings on a plate, then top with potatoes, cheese, pecan pieces, and dressing.